scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 .. class:: abstract

   A grocery list is an integral part of the shopping experience for many consumers.
-Several mobile retail studies indicate that potential customers place the highest priority on features that help them to create and to manage personalized shopping lists.
+Several mobile retail studies of grocery apps indicate that potential customers place the highest priority on features that help them to create and to manage personalized shopping lists.
-  First, we propose the development of a new machine learning model that was written in Python 3 and predicted which grocery products the consumer will buy again or will try to buy for the first time, and in which store(s) he or she will shop.
+  First, we propose the development of a new machine learning model written in Python 3 that predicts which grocery products the consumer will buy again or will try to buy for the first time, and in which store(s) they will shop.
   Second, we developed a smart shopping list template to provide consumers with a personalized weekly shopping list based on their shopping history and known preferences.
   As the explanatory variables, we used available grocery shopping history, store promotion information for the given region, as well as product price statistics.

 .. class:: keywords

-   Machine Learning, prediction, python, Long short-term memory, Convolutional Neural Network, Gradient Tree Boosting, :math:`F_1`, sklearn, tensorflow
+   Machine Learning, Prediction, Long short-term memory, Convolutional Neural Network, Gradient Tree Boosting, :math:`F_1`, Python, Sklearn, Tensorflow

 Introduction
 ------------

-A typical grocery retailer offers consumers thousands of promotions every week to attract more consumers and thus improve their economic performance :cite:`tanusondjaja2016exploring`.
+A typical grocery retailer offers consumers thousands of promotions every week to attract more consumers and thus improve their economic performance [TTR16]_.
-The studies by Walters and Jamil (2002, 2003) of :cite:`walters2002measuring` and :cite:`walters2003exploring` found that about 39% of all items purchased during an inter-category grocery were weekly specials and promotions, and about 30% of consumers surveyed were very sensitive to product prices, buying more promotional items than regular ones.
+The studies by Walters and Jamil (2002, 2003) of [WJ02]_ and [WJ03]_ found that about 39% of all items purchased during an inter-category grocery were weekly specials and promotions, and about 30% of consumers surveyed were very sensitive to product prices, buying more promotional items than regular ones.
 With the recent expansion of machine learning methods, including deep learning,